 Full Description

-Community marine protected areas now restrict access to the unenclosed reef commons.
-Each village is responsible for managing its octopus fishery with a temporal closure.
-Frank Muttenzer argues that the participants' apparent willingness to improve livelihoods does not commit them to a conservationist ethos.
-Vezo people know that fish, octopus and sea cucumbers became scarce after they started selling these products to seafood processing and exporting companies.
-To cope with resource depletion they migrate to distant resource rich marine frontiers, target fast growing species, and perform rituals that purport to achieve material well-being.
-But they doubt conservationists' opinion that reef ecosystems can be managed for sustainable yield.
+Under new marine protected area regulations, each village is responsible for managing its octopus fishery with a temporal closure.
+Frank Muttenzer argues that locals' willingness to improve well-being does not commit them to a conservationist ethos.
+To cope with resource depletion Vezo people migrate to distant resource-rich marine frontiers, target fast growing species, and perform rituals that purport to affect their luck in fishing and marine foraging.
+But they doubt conservationists' opinion that coral reef ecosystems can be managed for sustainable yield.

 Contents